darren-butler/Third-Year-Project/README.md

 Midway through development we encountered an issue when merging our two major branches.
 At the outset we attempted to use the [GitFlow]( https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model.
 Where there would be a master branch, then a develop branch pulled from the master, and then each of us pulled our own feature branches.
 The problem was, we allowed our feature branches to become somewhat monolithic.
 It took a considerable amount of development hours trying to untangle the mess and not lose our work.
 Eventually we were able to salvage the codebase by carefully rolling back one push at a time and get our code up to date on the one master branch.
 This was quite an obstacle, interestingly, I think we both learned more about git and source control from trying to reconcile the mess than we had learned in the last few years combined.

 ### JavaFX Pivot
 During the development of the program we ran into a problem.
-Both Darren-B312 (Darren Butler) and MrSkillage (Conor Rabbitte) had each done their part in as intended in 'Division of Labour'.
+Both Darren-B312 (Darren Butler) and MrSkillage (Conor Rabbitte) had each done our part as set out in 'Division of Labour'.
 However, when trying to send the logical and graphical data across the network we ran into a number of difficulties.
 The logical and graphical data was stored in an [Observable List](https://docs.oracle.com/javase/8/javafx/api/javafx/collections/ObservableList.html).
 Trying to access the changes as they occurred  while sending the data across the network proved difficult.
 Also, JavaFX required another thread to be used when we needed to update __any graphics__ during execution.
 We began to review the way in which JavaFX stored its data and concluded that this could be achieved easier through the use of Javas Swing and AWT packages.
 Thus, we changed from using JavaFX to Java Swing + AWT for the graphical component of the program.

 ### Network Graphics
 Towards the end of development, we encountered a major issue.
 We were unable to easily extract out logical game data from the graphical components of the application and send it over a network to have it be redrawn for the other player.
 This meant we had to keep the networked version of the game a simple console app, where the Tic-tac-toe board would be drawn using simple ascii characters in black and white.
 This was not ideal; in hindsight it may have been better to both work together sequentially on the networking components and then move on to the graphics instead of splitting to take a portion of the workload and trying to stitch it together.
 Both of us working on each component of the code from the ground up would mean we would have a more fundamental understanding of how they work and probably be better prepared to problem solve and find a solution.
 Two heads are better than one.